bmlt-enabled/beam/README.md

 MAIL_FROM_NAME=       # The SMTP mail from name
 ```

+4. Make sure the root of you site is pointed to the `public` folder.

-2. After the file is in place you can go to:
+5. After the file is in place you can go to:

 https://example.org/beam/utility/migrations and the database will be seeded.

-3. Now visit https://example.org/beam/ and click Register in the top right corner.
+6. Now visit https://example.org/beam/ and click Register in the top right corner.
 Create your administrator account.

-4. Go into the database and find the `users` table.
+7. Go into the database and find the `users` table.
 In the row with that user update the `type` field from `default` to `admin`.

-5. Click reload in your web browser, and now your user with be an administrator.
+8. Click reload in your web browser, and now your user with be an administrator.

+9. Logs are in `storage/logs` (if needed).

 **TODO**